-I am a parent of four children, one of whom attends Braunstone Frith Primary Academy.
+I am a parent of four children, who have previously attended Braunstone Frith Primary Academy.
 I am also a teacher at a local primary school.

 I wanted to become a governor to help develop the school so children in the local area get the best education possible.
 I would like to see Braunstone Frith Primary Academy be an outstanding school and for all children to make good progress and I will support & challenge school leaders to achieve this

-I am a parent governor and I have two children, one of whom that attend this Academy.
+I am a parent governor and I have two children, who previously attended this Academy.
 I wanted to become a governor to find out what the academy was doing for my children and if I could help in any way.

 I would love to see the children’s achievements reflect the work that is being done.
 I want to show our community that we work as a team and that they understand what governors do.